Ms. Renee Harris

 Living in Europe for four months can be very expensive.
 It seems that most students who studied in the spring 2012 semester spent from $4,000–$7,500.
 It is very important that students are conscious of their money from the very first week.
 It is easy to not think about it until they realize that they have gone through half of their budget in the first month.
 The Leuven program includes some meals while on trips, so that does help with controlling costs.

 Students are required to obtain a student visa to study in Leuven.
-Loyola assists students in obtaining a visa.
-Loyola facilitates the process of obtaining student visas.
-We will go over the required paperwork and procedures in our individual meetings and pre-departure workshops.
+Loyola assists students in obtaining a visa and facilitates the process.
+We will go over the required paperwork and procedures in our individual meetings and predeparture workshops.

-The Belgium visa process requires preparation and patients.
+The Belgian visa process requires preparation and patience.
 Students fill out the visa application with guidance from the Office of International Education.
 In addition to submitting a passport, application and photos, students must also submit financial information from themselves and sometimes their parents.
 The student’s financial sponsor may be required to submit an original bank statement (with account numbers and addresses blacked out) showing that there are funds to sustain the student while abroad.
-The Belgium government has the right to change its requirements as it likes and students and parents must remain flexible to such changes.
+The Belgian government has the right to change its requirements as it likes and students and parents must remain flexible to such changes.